 The official name of the green card is the US Permanent Resident Card (LPR).
-The emphasis in this title is placed on the word “resident” - this means that the green card holder must be a permanent resident of the United States, and not just a regular visitor entering the US once or twice a year in an attempt to keep the green card.
+The emphasis in this name is on the word "resident" - this means that the green card holder must be a permanent resident of the United States, and not just a regular visitor who enters the United States once or twice a year in an attempt to keep the green card.

 Frequent departures outside the United States may affect permanent resident status.
 If you have been absent in the USA for a short period of time, as a rule, you will not have any problems.
 The absence of a duration of several months to one year may lead to an inquiry into whether you had the intention to refuse permanent residence in the United States.

 In cases where, when attempting to re-enter, a permanent resident faces doubts about the immigration authorities about his intention to live in the United States, especially after being absent for more than six months, the green card holder must have evidence of his intention to remain a permanent resident of the states.
 Such evidence may be documents proving ownership of real estate, rental housing, bank accounts, securities, other assets and investments, driver’s licenses, a social security card, credit cards, proof of employment in the United States or a document confirming that this period is abroad you spent because of work.